Reducing DMV wait times with queue management and digital transformation

 Apart from the actual testing process for a driving license, pretty much everything else can be done online.
 Does your Department of Motor Vehicles allow you to begin the license application online?
 Does it enable you to do online vehicle registration, or pay a citation using eCommerce payment, or request a rescheduling of a hearing?
 Can you upload required ID documentation online, or do you have to carry it with you, and then they’ll collect it while you wait?
 These and other services related to renewals and changes of driving licences and Real IDs can be shifted online, reducing the number of people waiting at the DMV office.

-2. Queue management system to reduce DMW wait times.
+2. Queue management system to reduce DMV wait times

 Once your DMV has implemented a state-of-the-art digital queue management system, anyone coming to the DMV should be able to schedule an appointment online and arrive within a stipulated window.
 There may still be small waiting time, but you won’t spend all day in a huge queue, wondering when you’ll be called.